Lopes-debug/Repositorio_SQL/README.md

 # Repositorio_SQL
-Estudando sobre introdução ao SQL integrado ao Python.
+Studying about SQL integration on Python.